FRC900/scouting-site/README.md

 * epa page w/ figures
 * combinations / simulation
-* compare page will compare two teams.
+  * compare page will compare multiple teams.

-* remove preloaded, add dealgae
+* remove preloaded from database

-* qualitative form submits notes
-* qualitative notes are displayed on team data

-### Lesser Priority:

-* Tell you which team you are scouting apon inputing match+slot
 * Matches
   * Qual Matches
   * Alliances
   * Elim Matches

-* Automatically delete and replace pit form when duplicate is created
+* qualitative form submits notes
+* qualitative notes are displayed on team data

+* improve authentication capability (difficulty hard lmao)
+* admin dashboard for updating event key, viewing/editting users.
+* change password and delete account function?

+* comment everything
+* try to make it easier to update for a new game (ideal: just a json file!!)

+### Lesser Priority:

+* identify/fix buggy-ness with telling you which team you are scouting apon match+slot
+* Tell you when you are pit scouting a duplicate (and provide link to edit)
 * 404 notice
-* mobile could prob be better?
+* improve mobile view (statbotics/tba as inspiration)

-### Not until competition:
+* add dealgae
 * Ability to factor in the influence of previous competitions

 ### Bugs